paulosuzart/paulosuzart.github.io/_posts/2017-02-10-languages-and-counting.md

 ---

 Hello there, happy new year!
-In this post I'll talk about the programming languages I got involved somehow (either for serious playing or serious business).
+In this post I’ll talk about the programming languages I got involved in somehow (either for serious playing or serious business).

-Yes they are 15.
+Yes there are 15.
 I started my passion for programming languages almost 10 years ago with Scala.
 At that time I had been working with Java for 4 years.
 To be fair, the only existing language in my mind was Java.
-Then Scala comes into play.
+Then Scala came into play.

-Here a present you them in a loose chronological order.
+I’ll present them to you here in a loose chronological order:

 <!--more-->